-January Plant of the Month: Crataegus viridis – ‘Winter King’ — Winter King Green Hawthorne
+January Plants of the Month: Crataegus viridis – ‘Winter King’ — Winter King Green Hawthorne

 With its bright red fruit persisting prolifically on stately silvery branches well into winter, Crataegus viridis ‘Winter King’ is guaranteed to provide visual appeal at a most needed time: the month of January.
 This cultivar of Crataegus viridis is particularly known for its large 1⁄4” – 1⁄2” fruit, consistently larger than that of the regular species.
 And unlike most other hawthorns, it remains relatively free of pests and diseases such as scab and rust.